We don’t support this browser anymore.

 Our view

-While there have been challenges in recent times, we think external factors have been mostly to blame.
 Looking past this softness, there’s a lot to like structurally about the market that JD operates in.
-The global sports apparel market is huge – valued at $247bn in 2024 and expected to grow to $342bn by 2029.
+The global sports apparel market is huge – valued at $396bn in 2023 and expected to grow to $544bn by 2028.

 To service all this demand, JD’s continuing to expand its footprint through acquisitions and new store openings.
-The US-based Hibbett acquisition is massive, increasing the group’s store count by around a third.
+The US-based Hibbett acquisition is substantial, and continues the group’s impressive growth in the region.
 There’s likely to be some work to do in terms of streamlining operations, but the deal further strengthens its foothold in the world’s largest sportswear market.

 Filling the racks in these stores are exclusive items from the likes of Nike and Adidas.
 JD is known for its strong brand relationships and is even Nike’s single largest partner globally.
 Being able to offer these ‘JD Exclusives’ helps to lure customers into stores and boost market share.